Why I cannot get a chlorine reading in my pool

 In the test, if your free chlorine reading matches your total chlorine reading, your pool is NOT experiencing a high demand for chlorine.
 This is a normal reading.

-However, if your free chlorine reading is different than your total chlorine reading, then there’s a problem.
+However, if your free chlorine reading is different from your total chlorine reading, then there’s a problem.
 You shouldn’t have a free chlorine reading of 3 and a total chlorine reading of 7.

 Breaking Your Chlorine Lock